regisfrias/dear-gen-book/source/ch03-palha/helsinki.rst

 .. figure:: ../assets/03-colors.png
    :alt:

-The final touch is to make the background a more interesting color.
+The final touch is to make the background have a more interesting color.
 Or rather a color gradient with the following code:

 .. code:: java